cyberark/epv-api-scripts/Reset Credential Files Remotely/README.md

 - ComponentUser
     - Automatically selects specified component users.
 Enclose the users in quotes and seperated by comma ","
         - "PSMApp_b4e7e2d,PSMApp_fg453fdsf"
+- ComponentFilter
+    - Automatically selects component users based on search filter using "-like" filter.
+        - "PasswordManager", "Pass*", "*Manager"
 - AllServers
     - Automatically selects all servers of selected component types
 - DisconnectedOnly
+    - Automatically selects only servers that are currently disconnected
+- ConnectedOnly
     - Automatically selects only servers that are currently disconnected
 - MapFile
     - Used to override paramaters received from the PVWA System Health page